Nazneen Rahman: Career and research

 In 2017 Rahman was appointed Non-Executive Director and member of the Science Committee at AstraZeneca Plc.

 Awards and honours

 Rahman was elected a Fellow of the Academy of Medical Sciences in 2010.
 Her nomination reads:

 In April 2014, she was named as Britain's third most influential woman in the BBC Woman's Hour power list 2014.
 In February 2016, she was awarded the Services to Science & Engineering award at the British Muslim Awards.

 She was appointed Commander of the Order of the British Empire (CBE) in the 2016 Birthday Honours for services to medical science.

 Personal life

 Rahman is also a singer-songwriter, with two albums and one EP released.

+She reached the final of the UK Songwriting Competition 2019 in the singer-songwriter category with the song "Ain’t No Love Like This".